Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Moved KS.Login to KS.Users.Login

 This has to do with the user management namespace, so we moved it to that namespace.

+##### Moved Kernel[Api]Version to KernelTools

+We don't want the `Kernel` class to be publicly accessible, since it has been planned back at 0.0.1 as the class responsible for being an entry point.

+These variables, `KernelVersion` and `KernelApiVersion`, are successfully moved to `KernelTools`.